Best Tips for Building Massively Scalable Web API PlatformsSudhanwa Rajurkar

-This entire exercise will give you confidence and help you rollout to the entire user base.
-It will also give you following invaluable information and experience in the earlier stages of the rollouts.
+This entire exercise will give you confidence and help you roll out to the entire user base.
+It will also give you the following invaluable information and experience in the earlier stages of the rollouts.

 - Different load profiles, vis-à-vis the time, geographies

 - Live Benchmarking & Capacity planning of individual components and the system

 - Tweak & strengthen the environment, system, and application

 8) Everything can go wrong – Build Contingencies and Switches

 “Anything that can go wrong will go wrong”